Top 2025 small festivals in the UK

 11. Standon Calling

 Standon Calling refers to its self a festival in the UK that’s “small and perfectly formed”, starting off as a birthday garden party.
 It’s now pretty big and has a great selection of emerging artists each year playing.
 There’s also been not-so-emerging artists too, like Mel C, Years & Years, Rick Astley, Florence and the Machine, and more.
 There’s also lots of other things to do like having a massage, going in the hot tub, watching comedy, talks or a Dog Show?!
 And there’s usually a pool, which you can indulge in if the weather lets you, as well as fancy dress competitions and much more.
-Standon Calling is also known for being a really friendly UK festival, as well as having lots for families to enjoy.
+Standon Calling is also known for being a really friendly UK festival, as well as having lots for families to enjoy.- Location: Standon, Hertfordshire

 - Date: 24th – 27th July 2025